Achronite/node-red-contrib-energenie-ener314rt/README.md

 |---|---|
 0.1.0|Initial Release
 0.2.0|Full NPM & node-red catalogue release
-0.3.0|Switched to use node.js Native API (N-API) for calling C functions.
-Added new node to support MiHome Radiator Valve, but please take into account the 200ms window for receiving commands, which means that the valve may not respond to messages immediately (see [issue](https://github.com/Achronite/node-red-contrib-energenie-ener314rt/issues/4)).
+0.3.0|Major change - Switched to use node.js Native API (N-API) for calling C functions.
+Added a new node to support MiHome Radiator Valve, along with a separate thread for monitoring that implements caching and dynamic polling.

 ## Built With